Ali Oliver-Krueger, Executive Artistic Director

 Emily Townsend has worked as a teaching artist throughout the Washington metropolitan region, for organizations ranging from the Sitar Arts Center to the Shakespeare Theatre Company, where she spent a season interning in the Education Department.
 Also a passionate musician, she has spent the last several years singing with some of the leading symphonic choirs in the area, and has performed with world-class conductors and orchestras both in Washington and internationally.
 Emily has been a featured guest artist with 1928 and the New Resonance Orchestra.
 She completed her graduate studies at the University of Maryland, College Park in Theatre History and Performance Studies, specializing in historical Shakespearean performance.
 Emily currently manages and contributes to Two Hours' Traffic, a website devoted to theatrical reviews and criticism for the Washington DC region and beyond.

-Steve Wolf, Communications and Community Outreach Manager
+Steve Wolf, Design and Publications Manager

 Steve Wolf works with marketing concepts and graphic design and for the last 25+ years is a designer, photographer, and actor in the DC Metro area.
 Steve worked for many years with the Montgomery College Summer Dinner Theatre program training front of house customer service and providing box office and marketing support.
 In his spare time, he helps with website and layout for Hexagon's musical, satirical, political comedy revue and their charity work.